kolenaIO/kolena/docs/reference/pre-built/object-detection-2d.md

 !!! example "Experimental Feature"

     This pre-built workflow is an experimental feature.
-We are still actively working on improving it so there may be frequent updates and changes.
+Experimental features are under active development and may occasionally undergo API-breaking changes.

 Object Detection (OD) is a computer vision task that aims to classify and locate objects of interest presented in an image.
 So, it can be viewed as a combination of localization and classification tasks.